-It gives us a way out to find something that is maybe lower paying, but we have the opportunity to continue to work only for part time.
+It gives us a way out to find something that is maybe lower-paying, but we have the opportunity to continue to work only part-time.

 2. Give us Freedom

 It gives us freedom.
 We are finally taking that leap to retirement.
-It is something that so many people dream about, but people may never achieve until later in life.
+It is something that so many people dream about, but people may never achieve it until later in life.

 Health insurance is another big one.
 In the U.S., healthcare is tied to employment.
 The ACA really does help this out a bit, but it is always better to have some sort of employment that gives healthcare.

 If your spouse has health care tied to their job, then this can be a huge benefit as well.

 4. Supplemental Work

 Supplemental work can also help in case your investments have a downtime.
 We do not think too often of bad market swings, but they happen.

 If you are working part-time you are able to continue to support yourself even when your investments are down.